 You can easily soak in the spirit of Carnaval over a long weekend.
 There are direct flights to Quebec city from most cities in Canada, and many Québec City hotels have deals geared specifically toward families.
 The Hotel Concorde, with its extremely cool revolving restaurant, offers packages from $169 per night, while the Hotel Ambassadeur has packages starting at $79 per person, per night.
 For a taste of luxury, stay at the Hotel Chateau Laurier.

-New for 2017, the Quebec Carnival has been spread out into 5 decentralized areas.
+The Quebec Carnival has been spread out into 5 decentralized areas.
 This means that no matter which central hotel you stay in, you’re sure to be near the action.

 What to Do: